zio/zio/docs/datatypes/contextual/index.md

 ### Dependency Propagation

 When we write an application, our application has a lot of dependencies.
 We need a way to provide implementations and feeding and propagating all dependencies throughout the whole application.
-We can solve the propagation problem by using _ZIO environment_.When we write an application, our application has a lot of dependencies.
-We need a way to provide implementations and feeding and propagating all dependencies throughout the whole application.
 We can solve the propagation problem by using _ZIO environment_.

 During the development of an application, we don't care about implementations.
 Incrementally, when we use various effects with different requirements on their environment, all part of our application composed together, and at the end of the day we have a ZIO effect which requires some services as an environment.
 Before running this effect by `unsafeRun` we should provide an implementation of these services into the ZIO Environment of that effect.